Hardlymoving writes about do-it-yourself maintenance and repair of Japanese cars.

 Choosing a Radiator

 The radiator on the Honda Accord is made of aluminum and plastic.
-Its design and form is very close to Toyota's, probably because KOYORAD is the main supplier for both makes.
+Its design and form are very close to Toyota's, probably because KOYORAD is the main supplier for both makes.
 If you want the absolute best radiator for your Honda, get a Koyo.
 Aftermarket radiators (non-OEM, that is, not from the Original Equipment Manufacturer) can be purchased anywhere from $100.

 When purchasing a radiator replacement, ensure the replacement has all ports that match the original radiator with new brass fittings for the transmission supply and return lines.
 The bracket mounts for the two fan shrouds should match as well.
 Some replacement radiators do not come with a drain port and plug but the better ones do.